January 29, 2026

 Rapid Response Capabilities

-Digital policy controversies can escalate quickly, particularly when they involve data breaches, privacy violations, or perceived government overreach.
-Develop rapid response capabilities that allow for quick, accurate communication during crisis situations.
+Digital policy controversies can escalate rapidly, particularly when they involve sensitive issues like data breaches, privacy violations, or perceived government overreach.
+Organizations must develop rapid response capabilities to communicate quickly, accurately, and consistently during crises.

 Managing Misinformation